 This is the easy bit, and odds are it applies to you.
-If you have a front load washer, or one of the larger top load washers you can buy, you can simply place it on a gentle setting and add your pillows for a wash.
+If you have a front load washer, or one of the larger models you can buy, you can simply place it on a gentle setting and add your pillows for a wash.

 It's better to opt for a machine without an agitator, because these could damage your pillow.
-You can find out more about the difference between agitator and impeller washers here, but an impeller will spin your laundry instead of rubbing against them, which is less likely to put them out of shape or break them than an agitator would.
+An impeller will spin your laundry instead of rubbing against them, which is less likely to put them out of shape or break them than an agitator would.